Cram school: Hong Kong

 Cram schools in Hong Kong are called tutorial schools.
 These cram schools put focus on the major public examinations in Hong Kong, namely HKDSE, and teach students on techniques on answering questions in the examinations.
 They also provide students tips on which topics may appear on the coming examination (called "question tipping"), and provide students some sample questions that are similar to those that appear in the examinations.
 Some cram school teachers in Hong Kong have become idolized and attract many students to take their lessons.
 These teachers are called "King of tutors (補習天王)".
 English and math are the most common subjects taught in Hong Kong cram schools.

 Cram schools in Hong Kong are famous because of the stresses from Hong Kong Diploma of Secondary Education (HKDSE).
 These cram school teaching includes practicing exam questions and grammar drills.
 Moreover, they provide model essays for English language exam.
 However, some schools are not licensed, and few educators have teaching qualifications.
-Their education is fun and appealing to the students but may be of little use in actually passing exams.